LLVM Weekly - #609, September 1st 2025

 On the forums

-Alexander Richardson returned to an old thread to suggest AlignConsecutiveShortCaseStatements and AllowShortCaseLabelsOnASingleLine might be useful for LLVM’s
+- Alexander Richardson returned to an old thread to suggest AlignConsecutiveShortCaseStatements and AllowShortCaseLabelsOnASingleLine might be useful for LLVM’s - .clang-format.

 LLVM commits

-returning the OpName for the given operand index of an opcode.
-2d5a3c8.llvm-readobj
+- TableGen will now emit a - getOperandIdxNamefunction, which is the inverse of- getNamedOperandIdxreturning the OpName for the given operand index of an opcode.
+2d5a3c8.

 Clang commits

-Infrastructure was added to allow more detailed “trap reasons” for UBSan.
-This allows messages like
+- Infrastructure was added to allow more detailed “trap reasons” for UBSan.
+This allows messages like - Undefined Behavior Sanitizer: signed integer addition overflow in 'a + b'rather than the less specific- Undefined Behavior Sanitizer: Integer addition overflowed. f1ee047.

 Other project commits